vrchatapi/vrchatapi-python/docs/SystemApi.md

 Current Online Users

-Returns in plain format the number of currently online users.  **NOTE:** The response type is not of JSON, but is an integer in plain ASCII format.
+Returns the current number of online users.  **NOTE:** The response type is not a JSON object, but a simple JSON integer.

 ### Example